• Skip to primary navigation

 So what makes vinaigrette dressing French?
 Classic french vinaigrette dressings are made with an oil and vinegar base and include Dijon, shallots, and salt.
 This version also calls for fresh garlic and sugar.
 This dressing is the perfect balance of sweet and tangy.

-French Vinaigrette should not be confused with French Dressing (the creamy red dressing).
+French vinaigrette should not be confused with French dressing (the creamy red dressing).
 It is made creamy and thickened with mayo/ketchup and paprika is added for flavor and color.

 Why You’ll Love This Recipe